L^2-instability of the Taub-Bolt metric under the Ricci flow: Introduction

 Actually proving the numerical findings of \cite{Cla1} and \cite{Oxford1} analytically is challenging.
-Even proving that Ricci flow starting at some compact perturbation of $g_{\mathrm{Bolt}}$ leads to a finite time singularity is not straightforward.
-Indeed, in many other scenarios, see \cite{App1}, \cite{Dan2} and \cite{Stol2} for example, showing the existence of a finite time singularity follows easily from a simple use a maximum principle, with the hard the work only occurring in a more detailed analyse of the singularity formation.
+Even proving that the Ricci flow starting at some compact or $L^2_{g_{\mathrm{Bolt}}}$-small perturbation of $g_{\mathrm{Bolt}}$ leads to a finite time singularity is not straightforward.
+Indeed, in many other scenarios, see \cite{App1}, \cite{Dan2} or \cite{Fra2} for example, showing the existence of a finite time singularity follows easily from a simple use of the maximum principle, with the hard work only occurring in a more detailed analysis of the singularity formation.
 Being Ricci flat, $g_{\mathrm{Bolt}}$ is fixed under the Ricci flow.
-Consequently a global maximum principle cannot be applied to a Ricci flow starting at a compact perturbation of $g_{\mathrm{Bolt}}$.
-This means proving a dynamical instability result for $g_{\mathrm{Bolt}}$ will require a more subtle argument.
-As a result, this paper will proceed via a non-constructive approach known as a Wa{\.z}ewski box argument \cite{Waewski} to prove Theorem \ref{finitesing}.
-We will closely follow the application of the Wa{\.z}ewski box argument used in \cite{Stol1}, where the author shows that given an asymptotically conical shrinking soliton, there is a Ricci flow on a compact manifold which forms a local finite time singularity modelled on the given asymptotically conical shrinking soliton.
-The family of metrics used in the Wa{\.z}ewski box argument \cite{Stol1} is a family of perturbations of the given soltion glued onto the two ends of a finite cylinder.
-Inspired by this, we will use a family of perturbations of FIK glued into $g_{\mathrm{Bolt}}$.
+Consequently a global maximum principle cannot be applied to a Ricci flow starting at a compact or $L^2_{g_{\mathrm{Bolt}}}$-small perturbation of $g_{\mathrm{Bolt}}$.
+This means proving Theorem \ref{finitesing} will require a more subtle argument.
+As a result, this paper will proceed via a non-constructive approach known as a Wa{\.z}ewski box argument \cite{Wazewski} to prove Theorem \ref{finitesing}.
+We will closely follow the application of the Wa{\.z}ewski box argument by Stolarksi \cite{Stol1}, where it is shown that given an asymptotically conical shrinking soliton, there is a Ricci flow on a compact manifold which forms a local finite time singularity modelled on it.
+The family of metrics used in the Wa{\.z}ewski box argument \cite{Stol1} is a family of perturbations of the given soliton glued onto the two ends of a finite cylinder.
+Inspired by this, we will use a family of perturbations of $g_{\mathrm{FIK}}$ glued into $g_{\mathrm{Bolt}}$.